1️⃣ Mapping Persona Space

 These results are a bit weird - everything seems to be very close to 1.0.
 What's going on here?

 This is a common problem when working with internal model activations, especially averaging over a large number: if there is a constant non-zero mean vector then the resulting vectors will be very close to this average vector.
-This was incidentally the solution to one of Neel Nanda's puzzles, Mech Interp Puzzle 1: Suspiciously Similar Embeddings in GPT-Neo.
+This was incidentally the solution to one of Neel's puzzles, Mech Interp Puzzle 1: Suspiciously Similar Embeddings in GPT-Neo.

 The solution is to center the vectors by subtracting the mean before computing cosine similarity.
 This removes the "default activation" component and lets us focus on the differences between personas.